jcamilo05/DataStructures_Algorithms/Chapter_3/Algorithm_analisis.md

       f(n) = n²

-The main reason because this function appears is that there are many algorithms that have nested loops, where both the inner and the outer loop perform a linear number operation.
+Many algorithms have nested loops, where both the inner and the outer loops perform a linear number operation, hence why we may end up with quadratic functions.

 <h3> 6.
 Exponential function </h3>

     f(n) =b^n

-This function work for example when we have a loop that starts by performing one operation and then double the number of operation performed, then the number of operation performed in n-th iteration is 2^n.
+When an operation is computed twice or more in a loop, then the number of operations computed per n-th iteration is 2^n.

 <h2>The "BIG-OH" Notation</h2>

-Let f(n) and g(n) be function mapping positive integers to real numbers, we say that f(n) is O(g(n)) if there are a constant c > 0 and one integer n0 > 1.
+Let f(n) and g(n) be function mapping positive integers to real numbers, we can say that f(n) is O(g(n)) if there are a constant c > 0 and one integer n0 > 1.

-Basically the BIG-Oh say us that its a kind of superior limit for a value greater than n0, the following depict show what we just said.
+I.e. Big-O is an upper limit for a values greater than n0...

  ![image](Images/big-oh.png)

  It\'s considered poor taste to say `f(n) < O(g(n))` since the big-oh already denotes the less.

-The following snippet belongs to an algorithm that search the greater value in one lists, to performing such task the code must to compare each element of the list, which means that the code runs in O(n).
+The following snippet belongs to an algorithm that searches the greater value in one list.
+To perform such a task the code must compare each element of the list, which means that the code runs in O(n).

 ```python
  def find_max(data):